Less-thirsty Rice Offers Hope In Drought-stricken Chile - UrduPoint

 Jaspe has proven to be more resistant to storms, floods and heatwaves.
 "The plants are much more robust, which allows rice to be produced without flooding," Cordero said.

-Makiko Taguchi, a rice cultivation expert at the UN Food and Agriculture Organization (FAO), told AFP the Chilean work amounted to "a promising approach to improving rice production while reducing the environmental impact."
+Makiko Taguchi, a rice cultivation expert at the FAO, told AFP the Chilean work amounted to "a promising approach to improving rice production while reducing the environmental impact."

 Pointing to similar work being done in Japan, she said: "Obtaining resistant varieties is one of the main ways to increase resilience to climate change."